cmd777/TWOMU/README.md

 # What is This?

-This app makes it possible to use WASD to control the camera in This War of Mine
+This app makes it possible to use the W/A/S/D keys to control the camera in This War of Mine

 <figure>
     <img src="demo.gif">